adigreen26/Deep-Learning-Acoustic-Cameras-2023/README.md

 ## Directory Structure

+**`data/`**:
+  - `augmentation/`: Videos after averaging each video to 5 frames.
+Divided to train and test by folders.
+  - `averaged/`: Videos after averaging each video to one frame.
+Divided to train and test by folders.
+  - `lab_synced/`: Videos after synchronization.
+  - `lab_webm/`: Original video files.
+  - `ronen_synced/`: Videos after synchronization.
+  - `ronen_webm/`: Original video files.
+  - `labels.xlsx/`: Labels.

 **`preprocesses/`**:
   - `video_synchronization.py`: Main script for video synchronization
   - `video_to_frames.py`: Takes synced videos and averages them to make a bigger dataset.
 Saves the dataset into new folders called "augmented".